wsjung0516/rxjs/index.md

 1. 3 step nested object, parent has children (nested objects) and children has childrend (nested objects)
 2. There are many parents,
 3. Grand children has a image address
-4. Finally, images need to be saved with based on each parent.
+4. Finally, image addresses need to be saved as a file, which has all the relation from parent to child,\
+   to local stoarage with the name of parent id.

 ![](/assets/images/technic2-1.png)